Interruption of Services Sample Clauses

 AutoNDA by SimpleDocs

 Interruption of Services.
-Landlord shall not be liable or responsible to Tenant for any loss, damage or expense of any type which Tenant may sustain or incur if the quantity or character of the utility-provided electric service is changed, is no longer available, or is no longer suitable for Tenant’s requirements for any reason other than the fault of Landlord.
-Additionally, except as expressly set forth on Exhibit “F”, attached hereto, with regard to Interruptions of Landlord’s Essential Services, no interruption or malfunction of any electrical or other service to the Premises, or to any other portion of the Building or Property, shall, in any event, (i) constitute an eviction or disturbance of Tenant’s use and possession of the Tenant Space, (ii) constitute a breach by Landlord of any of Landlord’s obligations under this Lease, (iii) render Landlord liable for damages of any type or entitle Tenant to be relieved from any of Tenant’s obligations under this Lease (including the obligation to pay Base Rent, Additional Rent, or other charges), (iv) grant Tenant any right of setoff or recoupment, (v) provide Tenant with any right to terminate this Lease, or (vi) make Landlord liable for any injury to or interference with Tenant’s business or any punitive, incidental or Consequential Damages, whether foreseeable or not, whether arising from or relating to the making of or failure to make any repairs, alterations or improvements, or whether arising from or related to the provision of or failure to provide for or to restore any service in or to any portion of the Property, the Building or the Datacenter.
-In the event of the interruption of any such service, however, Landlord shall employ commercially reasonable efforts to restore such service or cause the same to be restored in any circumstances in which such restoration is within the reasonable control of Landlord.
+Landlord shall not be liable or responsible to Tenant for any loss, damage or expense of any type which Tenant may sustain or incur if the quantity or character of the utility provided electric service to the OS Tenant Space is changed, is no longer available, or is no longer suitable for Tenant’s requirements.
+No interruption or malfunction of any electrical or other service (including, without limitation, HVAC) to the OS Tenant Space (or to any other portion of the Building or Property) shall, in any event, (i) constitute an eviction or disturbance of Tenant’s use and possession of the OS Tenant Space, (ii) constitute a breach by Landlord of any of Landlord’s obligations under the Lease or this Rider, (iii) render Landlord liable for damages of any type or entitle Tenant to be relieved from any of Tenant’s obligations under the Lease or this Rider (including the obligation to pay OS Base Rent, Additional Rent, or other charges), (iv) grant Tenant any right of setoff or recoupment, (v) provide Tenant with any right to terminate the Lease or this Rider, or (vi) make Landlord liable for any injury to or interference with Tenant’s business or any punitive, incidental or consequential damages (of any type), whether foreseeable or not, whether arising from or relating to the making of or failure to make any repairs, alterations or improvements, or whether arising from or related to the provision of or failure to provide for or to restore any service in or to any portion of the OS Tenant Space, the Property, or the Building.
+In the event of any interruption, however, Landlord shall employ commercially reasonable efforts to restore such service or cause the same to be restored in any circumstances in which such restoration is within the reasonable control of Landlord.

 Time is Money Join Law Insider Premium to draft better contracts faster.